 However, our empirical evidence does not support this conclusion.
-First, there is no significant difference between the ROAs of SOE and POE targets in the CSAD.150 Second, the proportion of SOEs (25%) and POEs (75%) that are targets in the CSAD is almost the same as the proportion of SOEs (26%) and POEs (74%) among all domestically listed A-share companies.151 Moreover, the proportion of Central SOEs (6%) and Local SOEs (19%) is almost the same as the proportion of Central SOEs (7%) and Local SOEs (19%) among all domestically listed A-share companies.152 Third, if SOEs were seen as more formidable targets than POEs due to their political power one would expect that in campaigns against SOEs activists may only proceed in their campaign if they held a larger block of shares than in campaigns against POEs.
-However, our data shows the opposite with activists in the CSAD holding a higher percentage of shares in POEs than SOEs (13.4% vs. 10.4%, is statistically significant at the 10% level).
+First, there is no significant difference between the ROAs of SOE and POE targets in the CSAD.
+154 Second, the proportion of SOEs (25%) and POEs (75%) that are targets in the CSAD is almost the same as the proportion of SOEs (26%) and POEs (74%) among all domestically listed A-share companies.
+155 Moreover, the proportion of Central SOEs (6%) and Local SOEs (19%) is almost the same as the proportion of Central SOEs (7%) and Local SOEs (19%) among all domestically listed A-share companies.
+156 Third, if SOEs were seen as more formidable targets than POEs due to their political power, one would expect that activists would only proceed in